AndrewVolostnykh/JDBCproject/springTrainingApplication/README.md

 For what?
 -------------

-Created to take practice in development rest web application on spring.
+Created to take practice in development web application on spring.